VemburajYadav/Unity-Cesium-Flood-VR-MetaQuest/README.md

 ## 🌊 Flood Data Pipeline

 Flood data starts with a `.tif` file (e.g., `flood_data.tif`) and is converted into binary format using a simple python script.
-For more information on reading the `.tif` files, processing and saving the `.bin` files compatible with this application, refer to this [github repo](https://github.com/VemburajYadav/TIFF-Data-Processing).
+For more information on reading the `.tif` files, processing and saving the resulting `.bin` files compatible with this application, refer to this [github repo](https://github.com/VemburajYadav/TIFF-Data-Processing).

 ### Output Files (per flood dataset):